No description

 "type": "module",

-// package entry points by consumer type
+// package entry points

-// "types" - TypeScript consumers; resolves to the declaration files; must precede "import" so TypeScript matches it before the JS condition
+// "types" - TypeScript consumers; resolves to the declaration files;

 // "browser" - browser bundler consumers; resolves to the bundled output